Getting Started

 Teletherapy

-At the time of the appointment, click on the link with the appointment information in the email from your therapist, to your session hosted on Simple Practice.
+At the time of the appointment, click on the link from the session reminder email, to your session hosted on Simple Practice.

 This HIPAA compliant telemedicine platform works best with a strong, stable internet connection.
 Try to use a device with an updated browser (Chrome and Safari seem to work best).
 Quit all other applications and tabs before you log in, as this platform does not run well otherwise.
 Find a stationary spot for your device as movement disrupts the connection.